OUR Federal Work Study Positions

 - Current deadline to apply is September 3, 2018 or until positions are filled.
 The deadline date may change if positions are filled prior to that date.

-- Students are asked to complete an online survey (see link below) which includes providing a resume and answering interest questions.
+- Students are asked to complete an online survey/application (see link below) which includes providing a resume and answering interest questions.
 The OUR office highly recommends providing as much additional information as possible on the survey, as this information helps our office find mentors and is reviewed by perspective faculty mentors.
 The OUR will use the resumes and information provided in this survey to review and then provide that information to faculty based on the areas of interest noted.

 - Students who do not currently have a mentor identified may be interviewed by a faculty member and may be offered a research assistant position.